ckuiawa/expo-docs/versions/unversioned/guides/building-standalone-apps.md

 [this excellent guide on making a p12file](https://calvium.com/how-to-make-a-p12-file/).

 > **Note:** The Expo build service supports both normal App Store distribution as well as enterprise
 > distribution.
+To use the former, you must be a member of the ["Apple Developer Program", https://developer.apple.com/programs/].
-To use the latter, you must be a member of the ["Apple Developer Enterprise
+> To use the latter, you must be a member of the ["Apple Developer Enterprise
 > Program"](https://developer.apple.com/programs/enterprise/).
 Only normal Apple developer accounts
 > can build apps that can be submitted to the Apple App Store, and only enterprise developer
 > accounts can build apps that can be distributed using enterprise distribution methods.
 When you